chelsejw/learning-dsa/README.md

 # Data Structures

-### Singly Linked Lists
+### Linked Lists

 ##### Characteristics
 - Has a head and tail
 - Consists of nodes that hold a value
-- Each node has a unidirectional pointer to the next node
+- Each node has a uni/bidirectional pointer to the next (and previous, for doubly linked list) node

 ##### Pros